-Linux on x86_64 or ia64 architecture SGI Foundation Software (CPU count is the number of sockets, not cores) Windows (more than 16 CPUs)
+Linux on x86_64 or ia64 architecture SGI Foundation Software Windows (more than 24 CPUs)

 For example, a 32-CPU enterprise license key will allow sixteen 2-CPU nodes, eight 4-CPU nodes, or one 32-CPU node to join membership.
 If your cluster contained an SGI Foundation Software node with 4 sockets (4 dual-core CPUs), it would use 4 of the licenses.